TFS upgrade requirements

 SQL Server: Before you start your upgrade, you might have to upgrade SQL Server to meet new Team Foundation Server requirements.
-SQL Server 2008 is no longer supported.
-SQL Server 2008 R2 SP1 and SQL Server 2012 are supported.
-For more information, see SQL Server Requirements for Team Foundation Server.
+SQL Server 2008 R2 is no longer supported.
+SQL Server 2012 with SP1 is supported.
+For more information, see SQL Server requirements for Team Foundation Server.

 What about skipping reporting or SharePoint during upgrade?

-Only if you no longer plan to use reporting or SharePoint should you simplify your deployment by not adding these features.
-Otherwise, keep these two features during upgrade.
-The upgrade configuration automatically links upgraded projects to the portal and reporting features.
+If you don’t install reporting or SharePoint, your deployment is simpler, but we don’t recommend it.
+Keep these two features during upgrade because the upgrade configuration will automatically link upgraded projects to the portal and reporting features.
 If you add a portal or reporting after you upgrade, you cannot easily create these links between all your upgraded projects and the portal.

 Next step: choose a server upgrade path

-The steps are different based on whether you’re using TFS 2010 basic, or if you’re planning to use the same hardware (standard upgrade) or moving to a new machine (advanced upgrade).
+The steps are different based on whether you’re using a basic installation, or if you’re planning to use the same hardware (standard upgrade) or moving to a new machine (advanced upgrade).
 Select from one of the paths below:

 Upgrade TFS Basic or Express (basic upgrade)

 TFS application tier will use the same hardware it’s using right now (standard upgrade)

 TFS Application Tier will use different hardware than it’s using right now (advanced upgrade)

 You can probably skip this section, if you are not using the trial edition of Team Foundation Server, a Team Foundation Server farm, or no one on your team uses Project Server.